Plastic Surgeon in Fort Worth, TX

 Aesthetic Treatments Fort Worth, TX

 The arm lift procedure aims to achieve a more youthful appearance by removing excess fat and skin from your underarms.
 This is common in women but can also occur in men after significant weight loss.
 The incision is made beneath your arm and may extend from the elbow to the armpit, depending on the amount of skin that needs to be removed.
-Most patients are satisfied with the results and consider the trade-off of "skin for scars" worthwhile, especially when the scars are effectively concealed by your plastic surgeon in city, state.
+Most patients are satisfied with the results and consider the trade-off of "skin for scars" worthwhile, especially when the scars are effectively concealed by your plastic surgeon in Fort Worth, TX.

 Facial Rejuvenation Fort Worth, TX